 Like with diet, no one type of multivitamin is right for every person, says Crane.

-As directed in a comprehensive review in Nutrition Journal published in July 2014, you should choose a preparation that's relevant for your age, gender, stage of life and health history or health risk factors.
+As directed in a comprehensive review in Nutrition Journal in July 2014, you should choose a preparation that's relevant for your age, sex, stage of life and health history or health risk factors.

 For optimum health, you need about 30 vitamins and minerals in various amounts each day, according to Harvard Health Publishing.
 Ideally, you should have a nutritional assessment by your doctor or a dietitian to check for insufficiencies that could lead to a deficiency in the future.